nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 **Enhancements implemented**

 - Added the function of Finish Task
-- Added status to Pet
+- Added more diverse status to Pet
+- Added the function of improving the status of a pet when an appointment is processed
 - Added exception handling to EmployeeParser
 - Added exception handling to ServiceParser
 - Improved the index of Pet